ron-johnson-kek/BushFireBot/commands.md

 - activefires: provides raw number of active fires in Canada and Alaska
 - fireforecast: gives user the most up to date forecast for a given country.
 Currently accepted countries are: canada, usa, uk.
 - quit: :tf:
+- subscribe: a WIP to give updates and notifications about events near you
+- set [Location]: WIP, use the set command to set your location for reciving more specific alerts